- Are you entitled to separation pay?

 If your monthly basic pay is PHP 17,000 and you have worked with the company for 3 years, your separation pay would be:

-- Note: A fraction of at least 6 months in the years of service is considered to be one year in the computation.
+- Note: A fraction of at least 6 months in the every year of service is considered to be one year in the computation under the labor code.

 Contractual employees, in legal structure, are employees hired only for a certain period.
 That means they are only part of the company in a fixed term.
 Their contracts are subject to expiration.